xyou365/AutoRclone/Readme.md

 * create 600 (6 projects, each with 100) Service Accounts
 * and download their credentials into a folder named `accounts`

+If you want to create some service accounts using existing projects (do not create more projects), run `python3 gen_sa_accounts.py --quick-setup 0`.
+Note that this will overwrite the existing service accounts.

 After it is finished, there will be many json files in one folder named `accounts`.

 [What is service account](https://cloud.google.com/iam/docs/service-accounts)